near/core-contracts/lockup/README.md

 #### Refresh the current total balance on the staking pool

-When the owner has accumulated some rewards on the staking pool, the contract doesn't let the owner to withdraw them yet.
+When the owner has accumulated some rewards on the staking pool, the contract doesn't let the owner withdraw them yet.
 It's because the contract doesn't know about the accumulated rewards.
-In order for the contract to get the new total balance, the owner has to call `refresh_staking_pool_balance`.
+To get the new total balance for the contract, the owner has to call `refresh_staking_pool_balance`.

 ```bash
 near call lockup1 refresh_staking_pool_balance '{}' --accountId=owner1 --gas=75000000000000